tkubica12/azure-workshops/w-terraform-on-azure/README.md

 # Workshop - Terraform on Azure
+This workshop will guide you throw best practices from initial few resources via modules, advanced concepts and abstractions all the way to process aspects and using CI/CD with GitHub.
+Example end state can also be found [here](https://github.com/tomas-iac).

 # Lab 1 - Get started with Terraform on Azure
 In this lab we will setup Terraform and deploy our first few resources.